hidesminimally/phrase-zoomer-inner/README.md

 ##**BAM.**##

-Now you can shoot that cute dude/chick your opener without having to say a word in class.
+Now we can shoot that cute dude/chick your opener without having to say a word in class.

-Now you can communicate that much clearer with your elders.
+Now we can communicate that much clearer with your elders.

-*Now we change communication forever*
+*Now you change communication forever*